 For more information, contact firstname.lastname@example.org

 Please see the Call for Participation for more information.
-The proposal submission deadline has been extended until March 30, 2017.
+The proposal submission deadline was March 30, 2017.